Doctoral Off-Campus Research

 - The major professor carries out local inspections of the student’s activities.

 Regardless of the location at which the research is conducted, the dissertation defense will normally be given on the Statesboro campus.
-Exceptions can be made if requested by the student, recommended by the dissertation committee, and approved by the Graduate Program Director, School or Department Chair, and the Dean of the College of Graduate Studies.
+Exceptions can be made if requested by the student, recommended by the dissertation committee, and approved by the Graduate Program Director, School or Department Chair, and the College of Graduate Studies.
 In the case of a defense or examination in which the participants are not all in the same location, any technology used to conduct the examination must support simultaneous oral interaction between the student and all members of the committee.
-When unusual circumstances arise in the guidance of off-campus students, dissertation committees should consult with the Dean of the College of Graduate Studies.
+When unusual circumstances arise in the guidance of off-campus students, dissertation committees should consult with the College of Graduate Studies.

 Research conducted outside an academic program cannot be accepted for credit as part of a program of study.